Rick Crawford (racing driver): Post-racing career

 In March 2011 Crawford entered a multi-year contract to be the promoter and manager at Mobile International Speedway, his home track, in Irvington (Mobile), Alabama.

 In March 2014 it was announced that Crawford would serve as crew chief for Team Stange Racing and driver Maryeve Dufault in the ARCA Racing Series.

+2018 arrest

-On March 1, 2018, Crawford was arrested in Florida; he was charged for "attempted enticement of a minor."
-He pled innocent and was released into the custody of his family until his trial.
+On March 1, 2018, Crawford was arrested in Florida; he was charged for "attempted enticement of a minor," after being caught in an online undercover sting operation involving a Seminole County, Florida Sheriff's deputy working for an FBI sex crimes task force posing as a father offering commercial sexual exploitation of his nonexistent 12 year old daughter in exchange for cash.
+Crawford later pled not guilty to the charge and was released into the custody of his family until his trial.
 Crawford was convicted by a jury on August 30, 2018.
-On November 26, 2018, Crawford was sentenced to 10 years and 10 months in federal prison.
+On November 26, 2018, Crawford was sentenced to 10 years and 10 months in federal prison, a sentence that was later upheld on appeal in 2020.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)